Listen to this article

-- UAE economy is stabilizing as the oil prices start to rise again.
-With the recent sanctions on Iran, the oil prices are expected to rise further, that can significantly improve Dubai’s real estate market, as the overall economy grows
+- UAE economy is stabilizing as oil prices start to rise again.
+With the recent sanctions on Iran, the oil prices are expected to rise further and can significantly improve Dubai’s real estate market, as the overall economy grows

 - With the caps on borrowing and loan payments, the market turns into a more mature market